YURUNQUAN/yurunquan.github.io/_pages/cv.md

   * 2nd Semester of 2020/2021 academic year
   * 2021/2022 academic year
   * 2022/2023 academic year
+  * For other semesters,
 * Student Assistant on R-statistics courses for:
   * 2nd Semester of 2020/2021 academic year
   * 2021/2022 academic year
   * 2022/2023 academic year
+  * Because the credits earned in other semesters were less than 15, no credits were obtained.

 Research Experience
 ======
-* Multi-sociocontextual Action and Perception Lab,  Research Assistant.
+* Multi-sociocontextual Action and Perception Lab,  Research Assistant and Prospective Graduate Student.
 (Mar, 2023 - present)
   * National University of Singapore (NUS)
   * Supervisor: Prof. DongWon OH
 * Center for Cognitive and Brain Sciences: Undergraduate Student in LAB.
 (Aug, 2021 - Jun, 2024)